 Owners of stone countertops may notice various discolorations on the counter surface over time, caused by a number of factors.
-These blemishes can broadly be classified as either staining or etching, and each has its own preventative measures and repair methods.
+These blemishes can broadly be classified as either staining or etching, and each has its own preventive measures and repair methods.
 Therefore, it’s important to know what kind of discoloration you are dealing with, and which steps to take to both protect your stone countertops and fix any existing damage.

 What is staining?